0x00-A/ircserv/NOTES.md

++ you need to consider the TIME_WAIT state.
+Once a TCP socket is closed (by default) the port remains occupied in TIME_WAIT status for 2 minutes.
+This value is tunable.
+This will also "run you out of sockets" even though they are closed.

+Run netstat to see the TIME_WAIT stuff in action.

+P.S.
+The reason for TIME_WAIT is to handle the case of packets arriving after the socket is closed.
+This can happen because packets are delayed or the other side just doesn't know that the socket has been closed yet.
+This allows the OS to silently drop those packets without a chance of "infecting" a different, unrelated socket connection.

 + it is possible for an application to bypass the transport layer and use IPv4 or IPv6 directly.
 This is called a raw socket
 + we can even bypass the IP layer completely to read and write our own datalink-layer frames.
 + The sockets programming interfaces described in this book are interfaces from the upper three layers (the "application")